CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Body Check

- - Annotation 22: When a character fails a body check, his items may be immediately reassigned to unwounded characters in his company, one item per character.
+ - **Annotation 22**: When a character fails a body check, his items may be immediately reassigned to unwounded characters in his company, one item per character.
 Reassigning of the eliminated character's items is considered to be synonymous with his failed body check, i.e., no action may take place between the failed check and reassigning the items.
 Unassigned items are discarded.
  - Effects that modify a character's body also modify the number an Orc or Troll would be discarded on.
 A maximum to body applies equally to the discard number.
  - If an Orc or Troll could be discarded and eliminated by a result, discard them instead of eliminating them.
  - "Affecting the body check" includes modifying the die roll or the body of the character making the check.